Making a difference one safari at a time

 Tread lightly, leave nothing but footprints in the beautiful African safari landscapes and smile knowing you’ve helped to make a difference.

-Our efforts hearten Africa.
-Your travel can too.
+Our efforts hearten Africa and your travel can too.

 Many of Africa’s wildlife residents are facing extinction including, certainly not limited to the mountain gorilla, elephant and rhinoceros to lion, wild dog and even giraffe.
 Other critical species include gravy’s zebra, hippopotamus, leopard, chimpanzee, cheetah and even wildebeest (African Wildlife Foundation).